tniharika/python-oauth2/README.md

 # python-oauth2
-This is a simple project demonstrating OAUTH2 using python
+This is a simple project demonstrating authentication using flask